Lakshmiart/SQL_Project/README.md

    strategies and improving retention rates.

  ### Objective
--To utilize SQL queries for data cleaning and exploratory data analysis to ensure data quality and gain initial insights.
+- To utilize SQL queries for data cleaning and exploratory data analysis to ensure data quality and gain initial insights.
--To identify high and low sales products to optimize inventory and tailor marketing efforts.
+- To identify high and low sales products to optimize inventory and tailor marketing efforts.
--To segment customers based on their purchasing behavior for targeted marketing campaigns.
+- To segment customers based on their purchasing behavior for targeted marketing campaigns.
 Create Customer segments

 ### Dataset Used
 <a href="https://github.com/Lakshmiart/SQL_Project/blob/main/customer_profiles.csv">Customer_Profiles<a/>